-There is no ‘one style fits all’; one person may wish to reflect on long term difficulties and lifetime experiences, another will want simply to concentrate on a particular issue in the present.
-The focus of the sessions with be agreed at the beginning of treatment.
+There is no ‘one style fits all’; one person may wish to reflect on long-term difficulties and lifetime experiences, another will want simply to concentrate on a particular issue in the present.
+The focus of the sessions will be agreed at the beginning of treatment.

 The different types of counselling available in the service are detailed below.